T L Baillieu Handicap

-The Schweppervescence, registered as the T L Baillieu Handicap, is an Australian Turf Club Group 3 Thoroughbred quality handicap horse race, for two-year-olds, over a distance of 1400 metres, held annually at Rosehill Racecourse in Sydney, Australia.
-Total prize money for the race is A$250,000.
+T L Baillieu Handicap, is an Australian Turf Club Group 3 Thoroughbred quality handicap horse race, for two-year-olds, over a distance of 1400 metres, held annually at Rosehill Racecourse in Sydney, Australia.

 History

 The registered race is named in honour of the former Australian Jockey Club Chairman Tom Latham Baillieu (elected in 1947).
 The race was initially part of the AJC Autumn Carnival and raced at Randwick and later at Warwick Farm.